slgrobotics/robots_bringup/Docs/MakeYourOwn/README.md

 ## Make Your Own Robot

+**Important:** This guide provides educational information for DIY robotics projects, which carry inherent risks, including electrical, battery, and mechanical hazards.
+The author assumes no liability for damages or injuries resulting from the use or misuse of this information.
+Users proceed entirely at their own risk.

 <img width="512" height="768" alt="robot_punk" src="https://github.com/user-attachments/assets/db7a0a7f-5169-44a8-9174-d327695497b9" />

 This section describes hardware components you can use to build a robot "_from scratch_" -